EU Exports ESG to the United States

-As widely reported, the newly confirmed Chair of the Securities and Exchange Commission (SEC or Commission), Gary Gensler, is expected to put forth proposals around disclosure of environmental, social and governance (ESG) factors, beginning with climate risk disclosure.
-While the US is in the early stages of its ESG journey, the EU is much further along.
+As widely reported, the newly confirmed Chair of the Securities and Exchange Commission (SEC or Commission) Gary Gensler, is expected to put forth proposals around disclosure of environmental, social and governance (ESG) factors, beginning with climate risk disclosure.
+While the United States is in the early stages of its ESG journey, the EU is much further along.

 The EU’s being a first mover on ESG will have impacts far beyond its Member nations.
 No one understands this better than Chairman Gensler.
 In the wake of the 2008 financial crisis, as the Chair of the Commodity Futures Trading Commission (CFTC), Gensler led the way globally in implementing swaps market reforms.
 His proposals sometimes angered his foreign counterparts—most notably, the EU—for their extraterritorial applications, but the US swaps reforms became a benchmark for other countries to compare their own reforms against.

 Today, the shoe is on the other foot.
 The EU is leading the way on ESG disclosure and going one step further in explicitly seeking to redirect capital to “green” or “sustainable” investments to achieve the EU’s climate policy objectives.
 The effect of the EU’s approach is that not only could it serve as a roadmap for other regulators, but it could become the default approach for companies and money managers with a global footprint.
 This is commonly known as the “Brussels effect” and can also be seen in the wide adoption of the EU’s General Data Protection Regulation (GDPR), among other regulations.